 New Mexico is one of my favorite Southwestern states to road trip through and I have done it many times in the last twenty years.
 Highway 40 goes right though New Mexico, and parts of old Route 66 still exist in this state.
 The food scene in New Mexico is spicy and full of flavor, and probably my top reason of why I like driving through it.

 My favorite city to eat in is Santa Fe, which is also my favorite city in New Mexico.
 The flavors of this state have a Mexican food base, but are different due to the cultures and region.
 There is a mix of Native American and contemporary flavors, along with the traditional red and green chile sauces that are specific to this state.
-New Mexican cuisine is amazing and I now want to take a road trip just to eat in Santa Fe!
+New Mexican cuisine is amazing and I now want to take another road trip just to eat in Santa Fe!